-Grandparents are often a key foundational element in a child’s upbringing and wellbeing, in some families, they are the main caregivers.
+Grandparents are often a key foundational element in a child’s upbringing and wellbeing.
+In some families, they are even the main caregivers.
 Oftentimes, children develop deep emotional bonds with their grandparents.
-Sadly when parents have difficulties, it frequently becomes increasingly difficult for grandparents to sustain their important relationship with their child.
+Sadly, when parents have difficulties, it frequently becomes increasingly difficult for grandparents to sustain their important relationship with their grandchild.

 In situations where parents are unwilling or unable to provide a nurturing environment for a child, grandparents can seek either temporary or permanent custody of their grandchild.
 In these instances, courts are seeking what is in the “best interests of the child.”